molliemarie/reactnd-project-myreads-starter/README.md

 ## Steps for installingn and launching

-1. Clone this repository
+1. Clone this repository.
-2. In the terminal, navigate to the newly created repository folder
+2. In the terminal, navigate to the newly created repository folder.
-3. run `npm start` in the terminal
+3. run `npm start` in the terminal.
 4. Start playing!